linkchecker/linkchecker/doc/src/faq.rst

 **Q: How can I tell LinkChecker which proxy to use?**

 A: LinkChecker works automatically with proxies.
-In a Unix or Windows environment, set the http_proxy, https_proxy, ftp_proxy environment variables to a URL that identifies the proxy server before starting LinkChecker.
+In a Unix or Windows environment, set the http_proxy or https_proxy environment variables to a URL that identifies the proxy server before starting LinkChecker.
 For example: